freeCodeCamp/devdocs/README.md

 - You can pin specific documentation sets to the sidebar for quicker access.

 These shortcuts make DevDocs faster to navigate and more efficient for daily use.
-These shortcuts make DevDocs faster to navigate and more efficient for daily use.

 ## Related Projects